 Delta das Américas → Tutóia | 50 mi

-A bit of criss-crossing takes us to a 2-mile wide estuary.
+At a suitable point we go from the sea over the sandbank to the river and continue kiting there.
+Then we get back into the sea and cross a 2 miles wide estuary.
 Shortly thereafter, a 3-mile long sandbank ensures mirror-smooth water on the leeward side.
 A pristine beach accompanies us for the next tranquil 9.5-miles.
-There’s not a soul to be seen because the next town is almost 12-miles away.
-Once again, a huge estuary has to be crossed and then we’ll follow the headland to the northernmost point and finish off the last 7.5-miles straight south.
+Not a soul for miles.
+No wonder, because the next town is almost 12 miles away as the crow flies.
+Once again, a huge estuary has to be crossed.
+We follow the headland to the northernmost point, round it and kite the last 7.5 miles straight south.
 A few hundred meters from Tutóia beach we pass a large shipwreck.
 We land our kites on the beach in front of our accommodation – the Pousada Jagatá.
 Today’s experience will be unforgettable!

 Day 5: 27 Sept.